 : There is an old folk tale that the two chapels, St Martha’s and St Catherine’s, were built by two giant sisters to expiate some sin.
-But having only one hammer between them they tossed it from one to the other across the two-mile gap in the river valley until the chapels were built.
+But having only one hammer between them they tossed it from one to the other across the two-mile gap of the river valley until the chapels were built.
 A strange similarity to the belief of some new-agers that these lines are paths of some power.

 The present chapel ruin date from the early 14th century and is possibly on the site of an earlier building but has never been excavated.
 The chapel is now roofless and all decoration has long since gone.
 The existing walls are substantial and suggest tall pinnacles, perhaps to create a landmark for pilgrims.
 Thankfully it is well protected by an iron paling fence.
 The hill upon which Saint Catherine’s Chapel stands was recorded in 1318 as being called Drakehull, which the English Place Name Society translates from the old English as Dragon Hill.
 Ley hunters often claim that references to dragons indicate an alignment with the dragon representing the hidden power associated with ley lines that are supposedly detectable by dowsing.
 Although I don’t give any credence to this supposition, it may be interesting to note that St Catherine’s is to the centre of the wheel-like pattern.